If you previously held a practice permit in Alberta and are planning to return to practice, you may be eligible to reinstate your permit.

 - Application received

-- When you submit your application, you’ll immediately receive an automatic email from our system to inform you that your application was submitted.
+- When you submit your application, we’ll email you to inform you that your application was received and give you instructions on how to pay the Assessment Fee ($105.00).

 - Initial review